oddbird/oddleventy/content/work/timedesigner.md

 For three years,
-Tegy has been training school teams and scheduling engineers in organization design using Tegy Time.
+Tegy has been training school teams and scheduling engineers in organization design using TimeDesigner.
 As of 2021,
-we are excited to work with Tegy again to create Phase 2 of Tegy Time, enabling more schools to innovate organization models, make better use of their resources,
+we are excited to work with Tegy again to create Phase 2 of TimeDesigner, enabling more schools to innovate organization models, make better use of their resources,